J-81/GeneLab_Data_Processing-1/RNAseq/workflow-usage.md

 required arguments:
   --gldsAccession GLDS-000
-                        the GLDS accession id to process through the RNASeq Concensus Pipeline.
+                        the GLDS accession id to process through the RNASeq consensus Pipeline.
   --ensemblVersion n    the ensembl Version to use for the reference genome. optional arguments:
   --help                show this help message and exit